 - Name and address details (name, address, place of residence);

-- occupational details (work place, work address);
+- Occupational details (work place, work address);

-- phone number;
+- Phone number;

-- e-mail address;
+- E-mail address;

-- job title;
+- Job title;

-- if you donate to us and provide your credit/debit card or bank account information, it will be encrypted using SSL technology.
+- If you donate to us and provide your credit/debit card or bank account information, it will be encrypted using SSL technology.
 We do not store those details on our servers but use third-party credit card processing services.

-How we collect personal data/How do you collect my data?
+How do we collect your personal data?